SpaceX IPO 2026: Prepare to Invest in SpaceX Stock

 Valuation

 Elon Musk will need a lot more money to colonize Mars than he already has.
-An IPO can help raise money.
+An IPO can help him raise the most amount of money, setting the company up for easier access to capital.

-Though a SpaceX IPO would surely raise billions, its goal to colonize Mars may not appeal to investors because the costs of going to Mars could make the company unprofitable for decades.
+Though a SpaceX IPO would surely raise tens of billions, its goal to colonize Mars may not appeal to some investors because the costs of going to Mars could make the company unprofitable or less profitable.

 Starlink IPO